Uniform and insignia of Scouting America: Right pocket

 The space on the right pocket is reserved for one temporary insignia, such as patches from summer camps or other activities, which should be centered on the pocket.
 Only one such item is worn centered on the pocket.
 Members of the Order of the Arrow may wear lodge insignia on the flap of the right pocket.

 Official uniforms have a BSA strip immediately above the right pocket, with the adult uniforms and youth male uniforms displaying the text "Boy Scouts of America", and the youth female uniforms displaying a fleur-de-lis logo and the text "BSA" in larger typeface.
 There are several insignia that can be placed above the BSA strip, including interpreter strips indicating foreign languages spoken.
-Boy Scouts over the age of 14 in a Troop's Venture patrol may wear the corresponding strip above the interpreter strip.
+Boy Scouts over the age of 14 in a troop's Venture patrol may wear the corresponding strip above the interpreter strip.
 If worn, a name tag may be placed just above the BSA program strip, interpreter and Venture strips (if worn) or on the flap of the right pocket if no lodge insignia is used.
 Scouts or Scouters that have participated or have been selected to attend a National or World Jamboree may wear the corresponding patch centered between the right pocket and the shoulder seam.
 Order of the Arrow members selected to attend the Centennial Order of the Arrow National Conference in 2015 may wear the official Conference emblem in this location as an exception.

 Visitors to all such events may wear patches for those events as a temporary insignia, centered on the right pocket.

 Female Cub Scout leaders may wear the temporary insignia centered between the BSA strip and the shoulder seam.

 Merit badge sash

 Boy Scouts and Varsity Scouts may wear the merit badge sash, generally on formal occasions.
 Merit badges may be worn on the front of the sash and the Varsity Letter with earned pins and bars may be worn on the bottom front corner.
 Additional merit badges and temporary insignia may be worn on the back of the sash.
-The sash is worn over the right shoulder and should never be worn folded through the belt, should not be worn at the same time as the Order of the Arrow sash, and should never be worn buttoned under the shoulder loop strap.
+The sash is worn over the right shoulder and should never be worn folded through the belt, and should not be worn at the same time as the Order of the Arrow sash.